 The Department of English has been fortunate to host postdoctoral fellows conducting research in a number of fields.
 We encourage potential applicants to contact the Chair of the department, as well as faculty working in areas in which they intend to pursue their postdoctoral work.
 The Department provides support (office space, library facilities) for fellows and makes every effort to include them in all aspects of the department’s life.

-Current Postdoctoral Fellows:
+Current Postdoctoral Fellow:

 Dr. Charn Jagpal, (SSHRC Postdoctoral Fellow, 2012-14; working with Dr. Nandi Bhatia; Email: email@example.com)